-Hybrid MC is a method for continuous systems that aims to make non-trivial jumps in the samples and, in so doing, to jump potentially from one mode to another.
-Let's define the difficult distribution from
+Hybrid MC is a method for continuous variables that aims to make non-local jumps in the samples and, in so doing, to jump potentially from one mode to another.
+We define the distribution from which we wish to sample as for some given 'Hamiltonian' $H{\mathbf{x}}(\mathbf{x})$ (this is just a potential).
+We then define another, 'easy' distribution from which we can readily generate samples, so that the joint distribution is given by